emilkrebs/Sound-Bot/README.md

 Play a sound in a discord channel indefinitely.

 # Getting started
+- Clone the repository using `git clone https://github.com/emilkrebs/sound-bot.git`

-First create a `config.json` file which looks like this
+- create a `config.json` file which looks like this
 ```json
 {
 	"clientId": "123456789012345678",